Every single summer, fresh tomatoes win me over from the first moment I spot those plump, vibrant, pristine spheres at the market.

 The yogurt helps to reinforce the tart dough, making it more pliable to roll out.

-Form the dough into a flat disc, wrap in plastic wrap, and let chill in your refrigerator for at least 30 minutes.
-This helps to relax the gluten and firm the butter.
+Form the dough into a flat disc, wrap in plastic wrap, and chill it in your refrigerator for at least 30 minutes.
+This helps to relax the gluten and firm up the butter.

 Once the dough is chilled, roll it out on a lightly floured surface with a rolling pin until it will fit the base of a tart pan, with a little bit of excess up the sides.
 Press the dough into the pan, and trim any excess around the edges.

-I like to use the rolling pin to gently roll it on the top of the pan for a quick, clean, and precise method of trimming away the excess dough.
+I like to use the rolling pin to gently roll it onto the top of the pan for a quick, clean, and precise method of trimming away the excess dough.

 Place back in the refrigerator for at least another 30 minutes before filling.
-It’s essential to chill the dough again after it has been formed in the pan – your hands will have melted the butter as you were shaping.
+It’s essential to chill the dough again after it has been formed in the pan – your hands will begin to melt the butter while you are shaping.

-Chilling for a second time after it is in the pan will re-harden the dough, and will help the dough maintain the shape inside the pan as it is baking.
+Chilling for a second time after it is in the pan will re-harden the dough, and will help the dough maintain its shape inside the pan as it is baking.